regolith-linux/trawl/README.md

   key1: value1
   key2: value2
   ```
-- A valid key is an acii alphanumeric string with no whitespace, but can include the following special characters -- **' - ', ' . ', ' \_ '**.
+- A valid key is an ASCII alphanumeric string with no whitespace, but can include the following special characters -- **' - ', ' . ', ' \_ '**.
 Eg.
   ```
-  sway-wm.screen_timout: 100
+  sway-wm.screen_timeout: 100
   ```
 - In case a line contains multiple colons (':'), the contents before the first colon are treated as key and the contents after the first colon are treated as value.
 Eg.
   ```